Dolby Atmos: what is it? How can you get it?

 The future of Dolby Atmos

 So where else do we want to see Atmos?
 Virtual reality appears to be a growing area of interest for Dolby.
 As supported above by the Atmos Height Virtualisation technology, the company is designing tools to deliver Atmos soundtracks in a virtual (and therefore more accessible) experience.
+Apple's Vision Pro AR headset – which went on sale in the US in February 2024 – is equipped for Dolby Atmos.

 More music in Atmos appears to be a priority of, and potential area of growth for, Dolby too.

 There's no doubt the all-encompassing, Atmos- and Vision-supporting Dolby Cinema venture will continue to spread as studios look to encourage customers back into theatres.
 Dolby Atmos has even made its in-car debut with the Lucid Air electric vehicle as part of a 21-speaker Surreal Sound system.
-We've seen a number of manufacturers announce plans to offer immersive in-car audio experiences over the last couple of years and Dolby has announced a collaboration with Cinemo which (hopefully) marks the beginning of a car audio revolution.
+We've seen several manufacturers announce plans to offer immersive in-car audio experiences over the last couple of years and Dolby has announced a collaboration with Cinemo which (hopefully) marks the beginning of a car audio revolution.

 Perhaps the biggest and most immediate area for expansion is more affordable hardware, though.
-While AVRs – both budget and high-end – are almost all on board, we'd like a greater choice of affordable speaker solutions and soundbars, as well as wireless
+While AVRs – both budget and high-end – are almost all on board, we'd like a greater choice of affordable speaker solutions and soundbars, as well as wireless speakers getting in on the act.

 MORE: